 to install either Debian or upstream version of the package as they see fit.

 Configuration required to enable these repositories (installation of an OpenPGP

-key and configuration of APT sources) should be performed using tools available
+key and configuration of APT sources) should be performed using the

-in Ansible, and not using external scripts provided by the vendor.
-The OpenPGP
+the scripts provided by the software vendor.
+The